 In media depictions of psychotherapy– where therapy is often used as a gimmick to advance plot rather than a realistic representation- a breakthrough is shown as a big “ah-ha!” moment of realization that, once experienced, forever changes a person’s life moving forward.

-Real change happens a bit at a time.
-There may be a few significant “lightbulb moments,” but more often therapy looks like lots of little “oh’s” of small realizations, that are each markers of tiny shifts in thinking that add up big time over months and years.
+Real change happens a bit at a time (For most people starting, according to some research, around 6 months after beginning therapy) There may be a few significant “lightbulb moments,” but more often therapy looks like lots of little “oh’s” of small realizations, that are each markers of tiny shifts in thinking that add up big time over months and years.

 And it’s not just realizations that change us- It’s what we do with them.
 Our beliefs inform how we move in the world, so when our beliefs shift – even just a little – it takes some time for that trickle down into our behavior, and even more time for our significant relationships to adapt around that change.